openSUSE/vagrant-ceph/README.md

 Then, rerun the plugin installation above.

 ## Adding Vagrant boxes

+Skip this section if you use standard boxes from [Vagrant Cloud](https://app.vagrantup.com/opensuse)

 Next, add the vagrant box.
 Choose the box you wish to use from the boxes subdirectory.

 `$ ls boxes/`